-Note: this method is NOT thread-safe, since it depends on persistent state in the ImageInput.
+Note: this method is NOT thread-safe (against other threads that may also be using in), since it depends on persistent state in the ImageInput.

 • in: A pointer to the open ImageInput to read from.

 inline virtual bool set\ioproxy (Filesystem::IOProxy \ioproxy)